matheusperches/SpendSmart/README.md

 # SpendSmart
-- A work in progress web application for tracking spendings with user specific codes.
+- A simple web application for tracking spendings with user specific codes.
 Utilizes GitHub Actions for CI/CD operations and it is leveraging Azure's services for its hosting and database capabilities.
 - Data: Tables Codes and Expenses.
 Each expense has a code tied to it that is used to display them.
 - Access the (work in progress) app here: https://spendsmarttest.azurewebsites.net
 - Test code with some data: SL1UEV